NATIONAL WORKING TERRIER FEDERATION (N.W.T.F.)

 ENGLAND & WALES.

-All reasonable steps must be taken to prevent risk or injury to the dog and the manner in which it is used must comply with the following code issued by the Secretary of State:
+In addition to the above, all reasonable steps must be taken to prevent risk or injury to the dog and the manner in which it is used must comply with the following code issued by the Secretary of State:

 - The terrier's role is to locate and flush the mammal, not to fight with it.